dmhernandez2525/DRY_Dry/src/docs/quick-start/README.md

 # Quick start

-This guide will show you how to get started with Blue!
+This guide will show you how to get started with DRY!

 ## Installation

-The first thing you'll need to do, is add Blue to your React project.
-This can be done by adding the [latest version](https://github.com/helpscout/DRY-react/releases) to your `package.json` file.
+The first thing you'll need to do, is add DRY to your React project. you can run:

-Or, even faster, you can run:

 ```
-npm install @helpscout/DRY-react --save
+npm install @comfort-order/dry --save
 ```

 ## React (v16.8+)